rsdoiel/antenna/retro_computing.md

 date: 2025-08-03, from: Hans Otten's Retro blog

 I have added images of my recently acquired KIM-1s to the KIM-1 Revisions Images page.
 First version.
 I have a more time correct CPU (ceramic, pre June 1976) 6502 for this board.
 Needs a cleanup/restore also.
 Rev A. Mostly original board, some small repairs.
 Rev G. A high quality unaltered KIM-1.
-See also:Focal-65 V3D for [&#8230;]
+See also:< class="relpost_card_title">Focal-65 V3D [&#8230;]

 <br>